Anjo2807/bottlecap-ai/README.md

 # bottlecap-ai
-a bad clone of the clyde discord bot
+a bad but "customizable" clone of the clyde discord bot